AgentHER: Hindsight Experience Replay for LLM Agent Trajectory Relabeling: The AgentHER Framework

-with $b_\text{valid}\in\{0,1\}$, $c\in[0,1]$.
+with $b_\text{valid}\in\{0,1\}$, $c_1\in[0,1]$.
 Four constraints: \emph{(1)} $\hat{g}$ reads as a natural user request; \emph{(2)} every assertion is satisfied by observations; \emph{(3)} $\hat{g}$ does not reference the original failed prompt; \emph{(4)} complexity matches $g_\text{orig}$.

-\textbf{Multi-judge verification.} When an attempt passes $b_\text{valid}{=}1$ and $c{\geq}\theta$, a second independent LLM call (temperature $= 0$) must also confirm $c_2 {\geq} \theta$ before acceptance.
-This raises precision from 94.1\% to 97.7\% at the cost of one additional LLM call per accepted relabeling.
+\paragraph{Cross-model multi-judge verification.} Calling the \emph{same} LLM twice with the same prompt at $T{=}0$ provides no genuine statistical independence.
+Our multi-judge protocol therefore uses two independently trained judges: $\mathcal{J}_1$ (\texttt{gpt-4o-mini}, closed-weight; $T{=}0.3$ first attempt, $T{=}0.7$ retries) and $\mathcal{J}_2$ (\texttt{Qwen2.5-72B-Instruct}, open-weight via vLLM~\citep{qwen2025qwen25}; $T{=}0$, schema-constrained decoding).
+Because the two models have different architectures and training corpora, their agreement reflects genuine inter-model consensus rather than intra-model self-consistency~\citep{wang2023self}.
+Acceptance requires both $c_1 \geq \theta$ \emph{and} $c_2 \geq \theta$.
+We refer to this configuration as \textbf{AgentHER-MJ-X} (cross-model).
+For ablation we also report: \textbf{AgentHER-MJ-S} (same-model, Qwen2.5-72B used twice with different temperatures) and the original \textbf{AgentHER-SJ} (single-judge $\mathcal{J}_1$ only).
+The cross-model variant is the default throughout the rest of the paper unless stated otherwise.

-\textbf{Validation loop.} Up to $K=3$ attempts; first attempt passing both judges is accepted.
-A best-effort fallback is retained if no attempt passes the multi-judge bar but at least one passes the single-judge bar at $c \geq 0.8\theta$.
+\paragraph{Validation loop.} Up to $K=3$ relabeler attempts; the first attempt that passes both judges is accepted.
+A best-effort fallback is retained if no attempt passes the multi-judge bar but at least one passes the single-judge bar at $c_1 \geq 0.8\theta$.
+Full prompt templates for all four stages are provided in Appendix~\ref{app:prompts}.